CBT Therapy Calgary | Beck Institute-Trained Therapists

 The timeline?

 Some clients notice improvement within 3-4 sessions.
-Many clients enjoy working with Julie for 12-16 sessions to create lasting change.

 In-Person CBT in Calgary (Marda Loop) & Online Therapy Across Alberta